 - The game is both thematic and immersive.
 I’m impressed by how the designer and the developers have managed to make such an abstracted, simple set of rules and mechanisms convey such a strong story.
 The game is true to the book it’s based on.

 - The Martians come across as a superior enemy and the human attempts at defense feel desperate, but there is also a sense of hope; I never feel like giving up – every small victory is a cause for celebration.

 - The Martians move around the strategic map with a sense of purpose and determination, and the simple card system that dictates their behavior on the battle boards is clever.

 - The game looks great on the table and the components are of good quality (except for the stands for the standees).

 - Despite taking at most two hours to play, the game feels epic.

 Summary and Conclusion

 The War of the Worlds: England is a solitaire science fiction wargame of low complexity.
 It’s very true to the book it’s based on and provides an epic, thematic experience in at most two hours.
 The game is very interesting on the strategical level, but the fighting on the tactical maps feels simplistic and rather shallow.
 The tactical aspect is my only real issue with the game.
 I’ve enjoyed it despite this, and despite some minor quibbles with the rules writing and components.
-It stays in my collection and I plan to play it again.
+It stays in my collection for the time being; I definitely plan to play it again.